-20.7.3.203 PROCEDURES; INSPECTIONS AND TESTING:
+20.7.3.203 PROCEDURES; CONSTRUCTION INSPECTIONS AND TESTING:

-- A. The department may perform site inspections prior to making a decision on a permit application or variance petition, during construction or modification of the system and after completion of the system.
+A. The department may perform site inspections prior to making a decision on a permit application or variance petition, during construction or modification of the system and after completion of the system.
 The department may require test holes to be excavated and documentation to be provided for purposes of determining soil types, depth of soil and water table depths.
-The department may collect samples of soil, liquid waste and water, including water from wells, to determine compliance with 20.7.3 NMAC. - B. Upon granting the permit or variance application, if the department determines an inspection is necessary, the department shall indicate the point in the construction process where the first construction inspection is to be scheduled or in accordance with Subparagraph A of this section. - (1) The person doing the work authorized by the permit shall notify the department to schedule an inspection, orally or in writing, a minimum of 2 working days prior to the inspection.
+In areas where soil conditions are well characterized and groundwater depth is documented, test holes may be waived.The department may collect samples of soil, liquid waste and water, including water from wells, to determine compliance with 20.7.3 NMAC.

+B. Upon granting the permit or variance application, if the department determines an inspection is necessary, the department shall indicate the point in the construction process where the first construction inspection is to be scheduled or in accordance with Subparagraph A of this section.

+(1) The person doing the work authorized by the permit shall notify the department to schedule an inspection, orally or in writing, a minimum of 2 working days prior to the inspection.
 The department may assess a reinspection fee if the work is not ready for inspection at the time of the scheduled inspection.
 In the event the inspection is not conducted within one hour after the appointed time of inspection, the contractor shall take photographs that accurately identify the site and features of the installation and proceed with the installation.
-Copies of such photographs shall be submitted to the department. - (2) If an inspection results in the issuance of a notice of non-approval, a re-inspection shall be required.
-The person shall notify the department as indicated above. - C. System components shall be properly identified as to manufacturer and shall meet all specifications specified in 20.7.3 NMAC. - D. The department may require testing to verify watertight construction and initial functioning of any liquid waste system. - (1) Liquid waste treatment units, pump stations or pump chambers shall be considered watertight by successfully completing one of the following testing procedures. - (a) Water pressure testing: Seal the unit, fill with water and let stand for 24 hours.
+Copies of such photographs shall be submitted to the department.

+(2) All homeowner installed systems shall be inspected by the department.

+(3) If an inspection results in the issuance of a notice of non-approval, a re-inspection shall be required.
+The person shall notify the department as indicated above.

+C. System components shall be properly identified as to manufacturer and shall meet all specifications specified in 20.7.3 NMAC.

+D. The department may require testing to verify watertight construction and initial functioning of any liquid waste system.

+(1) Liquid waste treatment units, pump stations or pump chambers shall be considered watertight by successfully completing one of the following testing procedures.

+(a) Water pressure testing: Seal the unit, fill with water and let stand for 24 hours.
 Refill the unit.
-The unit is approved if the water level is held for 60 minutes. - (b) Vacuum testing: Seal the unit and apply a vacuum to 2 inches (50mm) of mercury.
-The unit is approved if the vacuum is held for 60 minutes. - (2) The department may require a flow test be performed through the system to the point of effluent disposal.
+The unit is approved if the water level is held for 60 minutes.

+(b) Vacuum testing: Seal the unit and apply a vacuum to 2 inches (50mm) of mercury.
+The unit is approved if the vacuum is held for 60 minutes.

+(2) The department may require a flow test be performed through the system to the point of effluent disposal.
 All lines and components shall be watertight.
-Capacities, required air space, and fittings shall meet the requirements of 20.7.3 NMAC. - (3) The department may require operational testing of advanced treatment components to verify initial functioning.
+Capacities, required air space, and fittings shall meet the requirements of 20.7.3 NMAC.

+(3) The department may require operational testing of advanced treatment components to verify initial functioning.

-[20.7.3.203 NMAC - Rp, 20.7.3 NMAC, 204, 408, 9/1/05]
+[20.7.3.203 NMAC - Rp, 20.7.3 NMAC, 204, 408, 9/1/05; A, 4/1/07]